Through this world,

 “Yours?”
 It’s a gasp, a groan, twisted out of her body, pulled from skin stretched taut, too tight, she needs out, can’t escape, wants in, but there’s nothing to -- she makes it a question, though she doesn’t want it to be.
 Something frighteningly certain is growing up through the core of her being, something that threads together in a linear-non-linear way crystalline moments of time: jolts of right and home and alignment.

-And then Idris is there -- she’s not sure how -- impressions in the retina -- her eyes have either stopped working, or just begin working properly, the way they’ve always been meant to work.
+And then Idris is there -- she’s not sure how -- impressions in the retina -- her eyes have either stopped working, or just begun working properly, the way they’ve always been meant to work.
 She’s not sure which.
 Time sliding against time, space fracturing, skin splitting.

 “God oh my god--” Because metaphysics have suddenly become real, become tactile, and Idris is there-not-there beneath her hands and mouth and fuck she needs this newly-born body, this skin to mould herself sink herself into, nimble fingers sliding up underneath her jumper, sweeping down her trembling thighs to push skirts out of the way and all she can think is closer and more and never stop.